uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/ways-to-train.md

 ---
-title: "Ways to train"
+title: "How to train"
 image: "/assets/images/international-dt.jpg"
 mobileimage: "/assets/images/steps-hero-mob.jpg"
 description: |-
-  To teach in England you must have a degree and Qualified Teacher Status.
-You can get QTS by doing a PGCE, Postgraduate Teaching Apprenticeship or via one of the other routes listed here.
+  To teach in most schools in England you need qualified teacher status (QTS).
+You can get QTS in different ways.
 date: "2021-02-26"
 backlink: "../"
 navigation: 20
 right_column:
   ctas:
     - title: Get support from a teacher training adviser
-      text: |
-       If you’re not sure which would be the best way to train for you, you can get personalised support from a teacher training adviser.
+      text: Not sure which path to take?
+Get support from a teacher training adviser.
-      link_text: "Get a Teaching Training Adviser"
+      link_text: "Get a teaching training adviser"
       link_target: "/tta-service"
       icon: "icon-person"
       hide_on_mobile: Yes